39555/kobuleti/README.md

 ```

 #### Roles
-Roles is a state where a player should select own rpg role,and then start the game when all players ready.
-The Roles Allow reconnection if a player exit and enter with the same username.
+In the "Roles" state, players choose their RPG roles and start the game once all players are ready.
+This state allows reconnection if a player exits and reenters with the same username.

 ##### Sequence Diagram